Walter Stern (director): Music videos

 Stern began his career directing music videos at Control, a small production company based in London.

 In 1993, he moved to production company Stigma Films where he first directed a promo for the band The Prodigy.
 Their collaboration continued throughout the mid to late 1990s, including two critically acclaimed and award-winning promos in 1996: "Firestarter", which won Best Video in the NME People's Choice Award 1996, and "Breathe", which won Best Video at the MTV Europe Music Awards 1997.

 Stern joined Academy Films in 1997, introducing himself with the video for The Verve's "Bitter Sweet Symphony".
 That same year, he began another successful collaboration, this time with the band Massive Attack.
 This relationship produced promos for "Risingson" (1997), "Teardrop" and "Angel" (both 1998).
 "Teardrop" won the award for Best Video at the MTV Europe Music Awards 1998 and was nominated for Brit and D&AD awards.
 He has also worked with artists as diverse as Madonna, David Bowie, Nine Inch Nails and Stereo MCs.

 In 2006, he directed a music video for Bloc Party's "The Prayer" and in 2009, he returned to the collaboration with The Prodigy directing a new promo "Take Me to the Hospital".

 Awards

-At the 2003 Creative & Design Awards, Stern pick up the award for Best Video of the Year and Best Dance Video for Audio Bullys' "We Don't Care".
+At the 2003 Creative & Design Awards, Stern picked up the award for Best Video of the Year and Best Dance Video for Audio Bullys' "We Don't Care".

 In 2007, he won the CADS Outstanding Achievement award.